jianwen-android/notes-sst-/Physics/Practical/Planning.md

 ## Conclusion

-- How do you obtain the unknown value? (usually using gradient)
+- How do you obtain the unknown value? (usually using gradient or y intercept)
 	- Mathematical manipulation of the gradient will usually require you to perform some operation on the independent or dependant variable
-- Create a graph with c amount of rows
+- Create a graph with the number of rows based on how many variables **measured and calculated**
 	- Column headers should be e.g.
 | Time/s | Length/cm | Time^2/s^2 |
 | ------ | --------- | ---------- |